-Prerequisite: Art I and Art II
+Prerequisite: Art I and Art 2D or Art 3D

 AP 2D Art and Design:

 Develop your skills in a two-dimensional medium such as graphic design, photography, collage, printmaking, and others as you learn the principles of 2-D design.
 You'll create artwork that reflects your own ideas and skills and what you've learned.